AgitoReiKen/ue-restyle/README.md

 Because some of them are not exported for external use, it becomes impossible to mantain the inheritance;

 In simple words.
-All SGraphNodes are still SGraphNodes, but all SGraphNodeK2 are now S**Default**GraphNodeK2, and all logic inside of SGraphNodeK2 was explicitly (manually by hand) copied to Restyle's classes.
+All SGraphNodes are still SGraphNodes, but all SGraphNodeK2 are now S**Default**GraphNodeK2, and all logic inside of SGraphNodeK2 was copy-pasted to Restyle's classes.

 **For each logical update on widgets made in newer versions of Unreal, the plugin must be updated in order to match them**